Would you like to make this site your homepage? It's fast and easy...

 Dear Mother

 As I have a few moments of leisure this morning, I will write you a few lines to let you know that I am well.
 I wrote a short letter to Edna the other day, but did not have time to write much.
 We left Helena on Sunday last with a large fleet of steamboats; thirty one in all carrying twenty thousand men.
 We are on board of the "RUTH", one of the largest boats on the river.
 She is brand new and was built in Louisville, KY.
 She came down the Mississippi on a pleasure trip; it being her first trip for her.
 And Gen.(Clinton Bowen) Fisk pressed her into the service for forty days; her owners all secesh and of course they do not like it a bit.
 Gen Fisk’s headquarter’s are on this boat.
 Mrs. Fisk is on board also.
-We were the last to leave Helena.
-We did not start until near midnight and the next morning we arrived at the mouth of White River.
-We landed in the state of Mississippi and remained until near noon, when the fleet commenced moving.

 The day was quite warm.
 The cane all looked green and it seemed as if it was summer.
 It was a splendid sight indeed to see the boats one after another as they rounded in and took their places in line.
 The river seemed quite narrow at the mouth, but our boats made it easily. we stopped at the cut off place about eight miles above the mouth- a place where a stream comes through from the Arkansas River and empties into White River.